XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 MAXIMUM TOTAL SIZE:         2000 (250 bytes)
 ```

-TODO: Validate these numbers as they may be slightly low for truslintes.
-For example, in addition to the above data, trustlines require two directory entries for low/high nodes that get created for each trustline (i.e., for each RippleState object).
+TODO: Validate these numbers as they may be slightly low for trust lines.
+For example, in addition to the above data, trust lines require two directory entries for low/high nodes that get created for each trust line (i.e., for each RippleState object).
 This creates two root objects, each 98 bytes, adding 196 bytes in total per unique issuer/holder.
 Conversely, for CFTs, the page structure allows for up to 32 issuances to be held by a single token holder while only incurring around 102 bytes for a CFTokenPage.
 Thus, every time an account wants to hold a new token, the current Trustline implementation would require _at least_ 430 bytes every time.
-If we imagine a single account holding 20 tokens, CFTs would require ~1040 bytes, whereas trustlines would require ~8,600 bytes!
+If we imagine a single account holding 20 tokens, CFTs would require ~1040 bytes, whereas trust lines would require ~8,600 bytes!

 # Implementation Notes
 1. At present, there is no `CFTRedeem` transaction because holders of a CFT can use a normal payment transaction to send CFT back to the issuer, thus "redeeming" CFT and removing it from circulation.
 Note that in order for this to work, issuer accounts may not hold CFT.

-1. For CFTokenIssuances that have the `lsfRequiresAuthorization` flag set, it is envisioned that a [DepositPreauth](https://xrpl.org/depositpreauth.html) transaction could be used with minor adaptations to distinguish between pre-authorized trustlines and pre-authorized CFTs.
-Alternatively, we might consider deposit_preauth objects might apply to both, under the assumption that a single issuer restricting trustlines will want to make the same restrictions around CFTs emanating from the same issuer account.
+1. For CFTokenIssuances that have the `lsfRequiresAuthorization` flag set, it is envisioned that a [DepositPreauth](https://xrpl.org/depositpreauth.html) transaction could be used with minor adaptations to distinguish between pre-authorized trust lines and pre-authorized CFTs.
+Alternatively, we might consider deposit_preauth objects might apply to both, under the assumption that a single issuer restricting trust lines will want to make the same restrictions around CFTs emanating from the same issuer account.

 _Originally posted by @sappenin in https://github.com/XRPLF/XRPL-Standards/discussions/82_